Anirudh-999/Phoenix/README.md

 # Phoenix

-The files are uploaded as a ZIP file you can download and extract it to run the codes
+The files are uploaded as a ZIP file as well you can download the entire folder and extract it to run the codes